wasm-forge/examples/README.md

 Creating a "Hello World" application using C++ and running it on the Internet Computer.

 ### stable-fs
-Working with folders via std::fs.
+Working with folders via `std::fs`.

 ### vector-memory
 Creating the `stable-fs` file system inside a vector memory.